suixinsuo/olympus-protocol/docs/GettingStarted.md

 Testing on Kovan using Remix.
 -----------------------------

 Test cases are important but testing on testnet is also a must.
-We will use Remix for this which is online and free.
+We will use Remix, which is online and free.

 > https://remix.ethereum.org/